-Our Same Properties Portfolio property expenses decreased \$0.1 million, or 1.1%, during the nine months ended September 30, 2015, compared to the nine months ended September 30, 2014 due to a decrease in utility expenses, repairs and maintenance expenses, and real estate tax expense resulting from supplemental assessments of certain of our properties, partially offset by an increase in property overhead costs.
-Our Total Portfolio property expenses increased \$5.0 million, or 38.6%, during the nine months ended September 30, 2015, compared to the nine months ended September 30, 2015, rompared to the nine months ended September 30, 2015.
+Our Same Properties Portfolio property expenses decreased \$0.1 million, or 1.1%, during the nine months ended September 30, 2015, compared to the nine months ended September 30, 2014 due to a decrease in utility expenses, repairs and maintenance expense, and real estate tax expense resulting from supplemental assessments of certain of our properties, partially offset by an increase in property overhead costs.
+Our Total Portfolio property expenses increased \$5.0 million, or 38.6%, during the nine months ended September 30, 2015, compared to the nine months ended September 30, 2014, primarily as a result of incremental expenses from the 51 properties we acquired between January 1, 2014 and September 30, 2015.